 717-866-2700 / Fax: 717-509-6503

-Brian McClenahan, PT, MS, OCS, FAAOMPT, Dip.
-MDT is a graduate of Ithaca College with a BS in Clinical Science (2003) and a MS in Physical Therapy (2004).
+Brian McClenahan, PT, DSc, OCS, Dip.
+MDT, FAAOMPT, is a graduate of Ithaca College with a BS in Clinical Science (2003) and a MS in Physical Therapy (2004).
 He became Credentialed in MDT in 2007 and achieved Diploma status in 2010.
-Additionally, Brian received his OCS in 2009 and became a Fellow of the American Academy of Orthopaedic Manual Physical Therapists in 2013.
+Brian received his OCS in 2009, became a Fellow of the American Academy of Orthopaedic Manual Physical Therapists in 2013, and attained his Doctor of Science from Bellin College in 2023.
 He was appointed to Teaching Faculty for The McKenzie Institute in 2016.

-Outside of his MDT teaching obligations, Brian is an Adjunct Faculty member in the Doctor of Physical Therapy Program at DeSales University.
-He also serves as an Orthopaedic Manual Physical Therapy Fellowship Mentor for Regis University, is an APTA Credentialed Clinical Instructor (2006), and is an active Conference Committee Member for the annual American Academy of Orthopedic Manual Physical Therapists (AAOMPT) meeting.
-He has presented at the American Academy of Physical Medicine and Rehabilitation (2016 Annual Conference) as well as the American Academy of Orthopaedic Manual Physical Therapists (2013-2015 Annual Conferences) and several MDT Conferences of the Americas.
-Brian also co-presented Classification: Its Importance as part of the 2016 MDT Clinical Integration Webinar Series.
-He is a member of the MIUSA Clinical Mentoring Advisory Committee.
+Outside of his MDT teaching obligations, Brian is Associated Faculty in the Doctor of Physical Therapy Program at Tufts University School of Medicine.
+He serves as an Orthopaedic Manual Physical Therapy Fellowship Mentor, is an APTA Credentialed Clinical Instructor (2006), and is an active Conference Committee Member for the American Academy of Orthopedic Manual Physical Therapists (AAOMPT).
+He presents at multiple national conferences including the American Academy of Physical Medicine and Rehabilitation, American Academy of Orthopaedic Manual Physical Therapists and several MDT Conferences of the Americas.
+Brian is a member of the MIUSA Clinical Mentoring Advisory Committee.

-Brian currently serves as a Team Leader for WellSpan Rehabilitation in Myerstown, PA.
+Brian is in active clinical practice at WellSpan Rehabilitation in South Central Pennsylvania, where he is developing an Orthopaedic Residency.
 During his down time, Brian enjoys spending time with his wife and two boys.
 He has been a member of the American Physical Therapy Association since 2004.